ArasLabs/readme-template/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

 ## Credits

-> TODO:

- Write credits if others contributed to the project
+TODO: Write credits if others contributed to the project

 ## License

+TODO: [Choose an open source license](https://choosealicense.com/) and include it in your repository as LICENSE.md.

-Aras Labs projects are published to Github under the MIT license.
-See the LICENSE file for license rights and limitations.
+Example: This project is published to Github under the MIT license.
+See the [LICENSE file](./LICENSE.md) for license rights and limitations.